Prohibit Public Access to a defendant's record in a criminal case

 AND

-- The Defendant wants to ask a North Dakota state district court to prohibit public access to all of the case records in the criminal case, including remote access to electronic case records.
+2. The Defendant wants to ask a North Dakota state district court to prohibit remote public access to the electronic case record in the criminal case.

-A self-represented individual may ONLY represent themselves when using the forms.
+A self-represented individual may ONLY represent themselves when using these forms.

 An individual can perform the functions of a lawyer for themselves at their own risk.
 This is called legal self-representation.